 Most of the guest ranches don’t operate in winter and therefore only offer seasonal work.

-While previous ranching experience helps with finding ranch jobs in Canada and is welcome by any employer, a good attitude and willingness to work hard are LOT more important, especially on guest ranches.
-You will be welcome if you are not afraid of hard work and long hours if you are reliable, enthusiastic and willing to learn.
+While previous ranching experience helps with finding ranch jobs in Canada and is welcome by any employer, a good attitude and willingness to work hard are a LOT more important, especially on guest ranches.
+You will be welcome if you are not afraid of hard work and long hours if you are reliable, enthusiastic, and willing to learn.
 You also need to bring a good measure of common sense.

-Ranch jobs on a guest ranch vary and may include anything from horse management and cow work, wrangler work, checking water troughs, fencing, repairs, maintenance, cutting trees, clearing trails… You get the idea.
+Ranch jobs on a guest ranch vary and may include anything from horse management and cow work, wrangler work, checking water troughs, fencing, repairs, maintenance, cutting trees, and clearing trails… You get the idea.

 Getting along in a team and being flexible and hardworking are probably the most important traits you’ll need for all ranch jobs.
 You need to pull your weight and there is no room for whiners.

 Accommodation and meals may be basic.
 Asking for a special diet is not appreciated on most ranches.
 You’re expected to eat what is served! learn about the Canadian Outhouse if you are a newcomer to Canada.
 Also, think about your shower habits.
 Having a shower might be limited to a couple of times a week, depending on the water supply.

 Ranch jobs on a large cattle ranch maybe, that you are camped away from the ranch for days at a time, sleeping in a basic camp.

 Whatever kind of ranch jobs you’re looking at, you’ll be working very long days most of the time, from sunrise to sunset, and sometimes without a day off.